kubernetes/enhancements/keps/sig-node/2570-memory-qos/README.md

 Support memory qos with cgroups v2.

 ## Motivation
-In traditional cgroups v1 implement in Kubernetes, we can only limit cpu resources, such as `cpu_shares / cpu_set / cpu_quota / cpu_period`, memory qos is not yet implemented. cgroups v2 brings new capabilities for memory controller and it would help Kubernetes enhance memory isolation quality.
+In traditional cgroups v1 implement in Kubernetes, we can only limit cpu resources, such as `cpu_shares / cpu_set / cpu_quota / cpu_period`, memory qos has not been implemented yet. cgroups v2 brings new capabilities for memory controller and it would help Kubernetes enhance memory isolation quality.

 ### Goals
 - Provide guarantees around memory availability for pod and container memory requests and limits